gwiam/awt_atoyom/porting_canvas.md

     - when you close the theme editor once it doesn't open up again
     - restoring the editor layout to default doesn't reset this behavior
     - there are no docs for it
+- they say the canvas has no height but it's always "648 pixels" high
+    - don't use the pixel measurements